dionno/apidocs/source/includes/_projects.md

 # Projects

-A Nutcache project is a planned work or activity that is to be completed over a period of time using Agile or Scrum methodology.
+A project is a planned work or activity that is to be completed over a period of time using Agile or Scrum methodology.

 Using the API you can do the following with project data.